-- “Dual-sourcing” program size unmanageable with standard spreadsheets and email
+- The dual-sourcing program was unmanageable with standard spreadsheets and emails

-- Quick Base to streamline all aspects of dual sourcing program
+- Quickbase applications built to streamline all aspects of the dual-sourcing program

-One of the most important benefits Quick Base has brought to PSG’s dual-sourcing program is process standardization.
-The team now has consistency and quality assurance in the way part approvals, rejections, testing, and validation happen across all of the teams involved.
+One of the most important benefits Quickbase has brought to PSG’s dual-sourcing program is process standardization.
+The team now has consistency and quality assurance in the way part approvals, rejections, testing, and validation happen across all the teams involved.

 The other big advantage is collaboration.
 Quickbase’s automated alerts and notifications have made it easy for a growing number of users to work together and with suppliers.
 Deeper visibility into the parts approval process, along with helpful tools like a Quickbase issue log for tracking and resolving open items, help facilitate more timely authorizations.
 In addition, high level project reviews now give project managers the ability to view the approval status of dozens of parts associated with a specific project.